Cross-Dimensional Exciton Coupling in Quantum Dot - Carbon Nanotube Hybrid Thin Films: Results and discussion

-The RR profiles experience systematic intensities increase and reduced broadening when the energies approach the QD energy.
+The chirality-resolved Raman excitation profiles reveal systematic changes in both Raman efficiency and effective spectral width as the CNT exciton energy approaches the QD resonance.
 The RR profiles of the 11 pristine CNT chiralities are summarized in Figure \ref{FIG:RR_profiles} (top row).
-The lines represent fits by Eq.\eqref{EQ:RCst}, the resonance maximum shift together with exciton resonance energies $E_{CNT}$. $E_{CNT}$ increases with the RBM frequency as expected from a Kataura plot.
+The lines represent fits by Eq.\eqref{EQ:RCst}, the resonance maximum shift together with exciton resonance energies $E_{CNT}$. $E_{CNT}$ increases with the RBM frequency as expected from the Kataura plot.
 The higher $E_{CNT}$ the higher is the profile broadening, consistent with the previous observations in metallic CNTs.
-The RR profiles of the QD-CNT-h hybrids are compared with the pristine in the bottom row in Figure \ref{FIG:RR_profiles}.
-In the lowest energy CNT with RBM at \SI{159}{\per \cm} we find a broader profile with overall smaller amplitude, however in the highest energy \SI{191}{\per \cm} RBM we find up to 10 times stronger RR profile, compared to the pristine CNTs.
-It is nicely visible how the intensity increases and broadening decreases in hybrid system from left to right in Figure \ref{FIG:RR_profiles}.
-The change of the broadening factors and Raman efficiencies are summarized in Figure \ref{FIG:F4}b,c.
+The RR profiles of the QD-CNT-h hybrids are compared with fits of the pristine profiles in the bottom row in Figure \ref{FIG:RR_profiles}.
+For the lowest energy CNT with RBM at \SI{159}{\per \cm} we find a broader profile with an overall smaller amplitude, however in the highest energy \SI{191}{\per \cm} RBM we find up to 10 times stronger RR profile, compared to the pristine CNTs.
+It is nicely visible how the intensity increases and broadening decreases in the hybrid system from left to right in Figure \ref{FIG:RR_profiles}.
+The variation of the broadening factors and Raman efficiencies is summarized in Figure \ref{FIG:F4}a,b.